 With all this in mind, it’s no wonder hiring committees typically begin to consider what all could be accomplished if they had this time and energy back, and retained a search firm.
 If you trust the firm, they know your industry, and you are fully engaged and transparent from beginning to end, we are confident you will make it out alive with an extremely successful new hire!

 What's a typical issue you run into during the recruitment process?
-Email email@example.com and you may just see a blog that helps you work through it!
+Email us at email@example.com and you may just see a blog that helps you work through it!